What is debt and how to prevent loan default

 There are many categories of debt.
 The following are some of their main categories.

-• Secured debt: For this debt, the borrower needs to have a collateral asset in case they can’t pay it off.
-Credit history may be used to determine the credibility of the borrower and whether or not they will be able to pay off the debt.
+• Secured debt.
+For this debt, the borrower must have collateral or a security deposit in case they can’t pay it off.
+Credit history and credit score may be used to determine the borrower’s credibility and whether they can pay off the debt.
+Security deposits can be cash or any asset, such as a house or a car.
+A secured credit card is a good example of secured debt.

-• Unsecured debt: For this kind of debt, the borrower does not need collateral assets.
-That is, the lender gives you the money knowing that if you fail to pay it back; there is a higher chance he/she will lose the money.
-Of course, there will be a written agreement to prove that you have indeed received the money.
+• Unsecured debt.
+For this kind of debt, the borrower does not need collateral assets.
+That is, the lender gives you the money, knowing that if you fail to pay it back, there is a higher chance he/she will lose it.
+For these types of debts, lenders heavily use your credit history, credit score, income/financial reports, and DTI ratio to help determine your creditworthiness.
+Unsecured credit cards are good examples of unsecured debts.

-• Mortgage: These are common loans known in real estate.
-The buyer gets a mortgage from a bank to buy a house and the house becomes a collateral asset in case the borrower fails to pay it off.
-This means that you can end up in foreclosure if you fail to pay off the mortgage.
+• Mortgage.
+These are common loans known in real estate that allow home buyers and investors to acquire real estate.
+The buyer gets a mortgage from a bank to buy a house, and the house becomes a collateral asset if the borrower fails to pay it off.
+This means you can end up in foreclosure if you fail to pay off the mortgage.

 How does the lender benefit from issuing debt?

-Now that we know how a borrower will benefit from debt, it is time to evaluate how the lender will benefit.
-A person, bank, or lending institution that gives you money will benefit in one way or another.
+Now that we know how a borrower will benefit from debt, it is time to evaluate how lenders benefit from issuing debt.
+A person, bank, or lending institution lending money benefits you somehow.

 Before you get the money, you will sign a contract that includes the maturity date of the loan, interest (which can be simple interest or compound interest) on the loan, penalties to be paid if you fail to pay your debt back, etc.